elotl/try-nova/tutorials/poc-smart-scheduling.md

     shippingservice-2         1/1     1            1           2m2s
     ```

-15. To remove all objects created for this demo, remove `microsvc-demo` namespace: `KUBECONFIG=./nova-installer-output/nova-kubeconfig kubectl delete ns microsvc-demo`
+15. To remove all objects created for this demo, remove `microsvc-demo` namespace: `kubectl --context=nova delete ns microsvc-demo`